plcnextusa/node-red/README.md

 # node-red
+## important : this build will not run without an SD card addtional memory, due to Node-Red storage requeriments -Minimum 2GB Memory stick for AXC F 2152 (Part# 1043501 or 1061701)

 ## Part 1 - Installation of Balena Engine   https://github.com/PLCnext/Docker_GettingStarted
 This is part of a series of articles that demonstrate how to install Balena-engine on PLCnext controller and work with OCI containers.